NBA legend Kobe Bryant seen helping drivers involved in car accident

 There were no injuries in the wreck and no arrests were made, TMZ reported.

-The 45-year-old superstar also recently quashed rumors of his return to the NBA on “The Ellen DeGeneres Show,” saying there’s “not a chance” he would unretire to join his former team, which is now helmed by LeBron James.
+The 40-year-old superstar also recently quashed rumors of his return to the NBA on “The Ellen DeGeneres Show,” saying there’s “not a chance” he would unretire to join his former team, which is now helmed by LeBron James.